-This mild, low carb piri piri chicken recipe is FULL of incredible flavor without the heat that comes from traditional piri piri sauce.
+This Instant Pot chicken wings recipe is mild, low carb and FULL of incredible flavor thanks to the piri piri sauce it's cooked in!
 The wings are cooked in the pressure cooker then finished under the broiler to create a crispy wing that falls right off the bone.
 This easy chicken wings recipe is naturally gluten free, grain free, added sugar free, and dairy free.
 It follows the SCD, paleo, whole30, and keto diets.

 I used my Instant Pot to make these little guys and let me tell you, the meat comes out SO tender and moist!
 They're finished off under the broiler to crisp up the skin...incredibly simple and good!